 Aussies are among the hardest-worked citizens in the Western world.
 Even with four weeks annual leave, we bear an average workload of 1,885 hours a year.
 But we’re not the only ones working long hours.
-According to the latest Gallup Poll, the average American works approximately 2,370 hours a year.
+According to a Gallup Poll, the average American works approximately 2,370 hours a year.
 Many Asian countries also have a reputation for working long hours; about 22% of Japanese employees work more than 49 hours a week, and a whopping 35% of South Koreans working more than 49 hours a week.
 Working long hours isn’t just limited to our borders but in other highly developed countries too, so, what is the appropriate hours to work?

 Long Hours = Productivity?

 Research suggests that regardless of our reasons for working long hours, overworking does not help productivity.
 In a study of consultants by Erin Reid, (Boston University’s Questrom School of Business), managers could not tell the difference between employees who actually worked 80 hours a week and those who just pretended to.

 Considerable evidence shows that overwork is not beneficial — it hurts us and the organisations we work for.
 Numerous studies by Marianna Virtanen of the Finnish Institute of Occupational Health and her colleagues have found that overworking and the resulting stress can lead to all sorts of health problems; including impaired sleep, depression, heavy drinking, diabetes, impaired memory, and heart disease.
 Those are bad enough on their own.
 But they’re also bad for a business’s bottom line, showing up as absenteeism, poor work quality and high employee turnover.

 It’s no secret that overworking can have a negative effect on a person’s productivity.
 Persistent long hours are contributing to higher levels of depression and anxiety.
 To become more productive, there needs to be a focus on work/life balance, as an employee, it all comes down to time management.

 Tips to increase productivity